Skip to main content

 />

-1. Now, for each input, we can create an onChange handler, that captures the input's value as it is being typed.
-We then update state with a copy of the existing formState, and update only the field value that we want to update (in this case numberOfFish).
-The value of this input will then re-render with the updated value from formState
+Now we can create an onChange handler for each input.
+This captures the input's value as it is being typed.
+We'll use handleFullNameChange to update state with a copy of the existing formState, and update only the field value that we want to update.
+In this case, the value we want to update is fullName.
+The value of this input will then re-render with the updated value from formState.

 <TextInput